Bruce Campbell is a star of stage and screen, and has also worked behind the as a writer and director, as well as working on the audio of Darkman.

 Where it all began the Legendary Pairing...
 Sam and Bruce

-Bruce most notable movies are Evil Dead 1 and 2, and Army of Darkness.
-Not to mention his unforgettable appearances in Spider-Man as the wrestling announcer.
+Bruce most notable movies are Evil Dead 1and 2, and Army of Darkness.
+Not to mention his unforgetable appearances in Spider-Man as the wrestling announcer.
 Spider-man 2 the usher; and Spider-man 3 he played as the Maître d’ of the French restaurant.
+He plays a satirical version of himself in Sam Raimi's My Name is Bruce.

-His most recognizable roles were Brisco County Jr., Jack of All Trades, and his character Autolycus from Hercules: The Legendary Journeys.
+His most reconizable roles were Brisco County Jr., Jack of All Trades, and his character Autolycus from Hercules: The Legendary Journeys.
+Bruce returned to television on USA's Brun Notice.
+He also did several ads for the new look and scents of Old Spice deodorant.